macstepien/macstepien.github.io/_posts/2015-08-25-mapping-robot.md

 {% include figure.html image="/pics/RobotMapujacy/pcb.jpg" width="600" height="800" %}

 To control the robot I used an Atmega88Pa microcontroller, which was connected using a USB-UART converter to the computer.
 It controlled motors (continuous rotation servos) and measured optocouplers voltage to detect wheel rotations.
 Additionally, I used an infrared proximity sensor.
-As a power source, I used a 6V gel battery, which voltage was measured and monitored by MCU.
+As a power source, I used a 6V gel battery, voltage on battery was measured and monitored by MCU.
 A 12V Step-Up voltage converter was used to power Kinect.

 {% include button.html text="Mapping robot controller" icon="github" link="https://github.com/macstepien/MappingRobotControler" color="#0366d6" %}